dhananjaymallanna/MyBook/_chapters/006-interview-questions/005-notification-service.md

 ---
-title: Notification Service
-slug: Notification Service
-abstract: Notification Service
+title: High Level Design
+slug: High Level Design
+abstract: High Level Design
 ---

+# Notification Service

 ## Functional Requirements:
 - Ability to Send Notifications: The first thing the system should be able to do is send notifications.